danialgoodwin/dev/a---level-up/amazon-interview-cheat-sheet.md

 ### 2015-10 ###
 1. I did a Amazon-hosted competition on HackerRank.com
 2. Got an informational call
 2.1.
-It was about the team I would work on and where they are at.
+It was about the Marketplace team I would work on and where they are at.

-            Marketplace, retail-ish, multiple
-            Reaching innovators sooner to get products designed, manufacturered, and marketed Experience from AmazonBasic brand, that basically does white-label branding.

-3. Received email about flying out to Seattle and email about interview prep
+3. Received email about flying out to Seattle and email with interview prep.

-        Interview Prep:
+4. Five interviews + lunch.
+About half coding and half questions about prior experience and relating to their leadership principles.
+5. Found out results next business day.